Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following are examples of the customer’s responsibility to implement “security IN the cloud”?
+### Which of the following are examples of the customer's responsibility to implement 'security IN the cloud'?
 (Choose TWO)

 - [x] Building a schema for an application.
 - [ ] Replacing physical hardware.